 Since credit card issuers do not have to follow strict minimum payment regulations while serving customers outside of Quebec, it’s harder for other Canadians to figure out their minimum payments ahead of time.
 That said, the Government of Canada lays out two ways that companies can assess minimum payment requirements.

-The first and most simple method is requiring customers to pay a flat rate, around $10, as well as to cover any accrued interest and fees.
+The first and most simple method is requiring customers to pay a flat amount, around $10, as well as to cover any accrued interest and fees.
 As such, if you carry a balance on your card, your minimum payment will be higher than someone who pays off his card in full each month, since you will also have to pay off the interest.

 The second minimum payment calculation method is a bit more involved.
 Your credit card issuer may require you to pay a certain percentage of your bill each month, while stipulating that the minimum payment must always exceed a certain amount of money, usually around $10.
 In other words, if you have a credit card that calculates minimum payments at 3%, but requires at least a $10 payment each month, you will owe $10 on a $100 statement and $30 on a $1000 statement.